0cjs/sedoc/8bit/msx/rom.md

   (incomplete)

 BIOS calls are at ROM addresses starting at $0000.
 Below this table are further details on some of these, including discussion of names.
+Additonally:
-Calls that disable interrupts and do not re-enable them (which is typical when changing the page mappings) have `DI` prefixing their description.
+- Calls that disable interrupts and do not re-enable them (which is typical when changing the page mappings) have `DI` prefixing their description.
+- Calls marked `(cyE)` return success as carry flag = 0, failure as carry flag = 1.

+Calls:

     RST0   000  RESET     Z80 reset entry point; init system
            004  CGTABL    Pointer to ROM character table